chronologic/automate-api/xfai_integration.md

 ```

 ### Webhook - consuming updates from Automate API

+🚧 _Under construction - webhook will not be triggered and only the response shape is defined for now._ 🚧

 Automate will send updates to the XFai webhook for the following events: